Jazz improvisation: Cells and lines

-Lines (also known as licks) are pre-planned ideas the artist plays over and over during an improvised solo.
+Lines (also known as licks) are pre-planned musical passages that the artist plays during an improvised solo.
 Lines can be obtained by listening to jazz records and transcribing what the professionals play during their solos.
-Transcribing is putting what you hear in a record onto music paper.
-Cells are short musical ideas.
-They are basically the same things as lines, but they are shorter.
+Shortened versions of lines are called cells.

 Phrasing

 Phrasing is a very important part of jazz players' set of improvisational skills.
 Instead of just playing a sequence of scale and chord notes that would work based on the chords, harmony, etc., the player builds an idea based on a melodic motif or a rhythmic motif.
 The player in effect extemporizes a new melody for a tune's chord progression.
 Alto saxophonist Charlie Parker, who is considered to be an exemplar of jazz improvisation, paid special attention to the beginning and ending of his solos where he placed signature patterns that he developed over the years.
 The middle part of his solos used more extemporaneous material that was created in the moment.
 This shows a developed style of musical phrasing where the shape of the melody has a logical conclusion.
-With his strong beginning, Parker was free to create solos that demonstrated musical phrasing, and led to a logical and memorable conclusion.
+With his strong beginning, Parker was free to create solos that demonstrated musical phrasing and led to a logical and memorable conclusion.
 Examples of this motif-based approach in a compositional context are found in classical music.
 In Beethoven's fifth symphony, the first rhythmic and melodic idea is played again with many variations.